merteldem1r/AlgoStruct/README.md

 In programming, scope refers to the **context within which a variable or function is accessible**.
 C++ has several scopes, such as **global scope, local scope, class scope, and namespace scope**.
 When a variable or function is declared, it exists within a specific scope, and that scope defines where it can be accessed.

-- What is :: operator and Scope Resolution
+- :: operator and Scope Resolution
-- Accessing Global Variables
+- Accessing Global Variables / Static Members / Namespaces
 - Defining Class Member Functions Outside the Class
-- Accessing Static Members
-- Accessing Namespaces

   Code: [scope-resolution.cpp](Essential-Concepts/Scope-Resolution/scope-resolution.cpp)
   </br>